EVERYDAYNOMICS™

 Unit I: Introduction to Community Economics

-You’ll learn key definitions and terminologies used in community economics and some unique intersections of community economics with agriculture, cooperative extension, economic and environmental justice.
-You’ll learn about theory of change and the wealth creation/wealth building approach to community economics and gain mastery of certain tools like community impact assessment, cross-sectional and time-series analysis of data.
+You’ll learn key definitions and terminology used in community economics, along with unique intersections with agriculture, cooperative extension, economics, and environmental resilience.
+You’ll learn about logic models and the wealth-creation/wealth-building approach to community economics, and gain mastery of tools such as community impact assessment, cross-sectional, and time-series data analysis.

 Module 1.
 Understanding Your Local Economy